jeffersonnnn/ZEclipse/docs/TECHNICAL_DOCUMENTATION.md

-# BlackoutSOL Technical Documentation
+# ZEclipse Technical Documentation

 ## Core Architecture and Efficiency Optimizations

 ### System Overview

-BlackoutSOL is a privacy-focused protocol for Solana that enables anonymous transfers while maintaining maximum cost efficiency.
+ZEclipse is a privacy-focused protocol for Solana that enables anonymous transfers while maintaining maximum cost efficiency.
 The system implements several key optimizations to reduce transaction costs and increase the percentage of funds that reach the recipient.

 ### Key Components